rtmigo/filememo_py/README.md

 # the following line actually computes the value only
 # when the program runs for the first time.
 On subsequent
-# runs, the value is simply read from the file
+# runs, the value is read from the file
 x = long_running_function(1, 2, 3)
 ```